-In my experience I have learned that being a leader brings a number of responsibilities with it.
+In my experience, I have learned that being a leader brings numerous responsibilities with it.
 Here is an acronym I created years ago to remind me of the minimum responsibilities I have to my teams:

 Expectations that are clear.
 A lot of frustration is created when employees don’t understand the expectations that are placed on them.
 The leader feels the employee is incapable and the employee feels that the leader is being unreasonable.

 Resources that are sufficient.
-As leaders we have to provide the resources necessary to accomplish the goal: Whether that is equipment, manpower, and even the right process.
-Yes, as leaders we are responsible for ensuring we have the right process and engaging the team in continuously improving those processes.
+As leaders, we must provide the resources necessary to accomplish the goal; whether that is equipment, manpower, or even the right process.
+Yes, as leaders, we are responsible for ensuring we have the right process and are engaging the team in continuously improving those processes.

 Feedback that is consistent and impartial.
-Very often I find a disconnect between how the leader and the employee interpret a situation.
-Sometimes because the leader does not provide any feedback and other times because the leader is not clear about the gaps he is observing.
-People want to know where they stand, whether is praise or constructive feedback.
+Very often, I find a disconnect between how the leader and the employee interpret a situation.
+Sometimes because the leader does not provide any feedback, and other times because the leader is not clear about the gaps he is observing.
+People want to know where they stand, whether it is praise or constructive feedback.

 How supportive are you of your team?

 Share our Post:

 When talking to different leaders across businesses, I often come across a lack of urgency for implementing improvements in their businesses.
 As I reflect on this, I wonder the reasons.
 One thing is clear: Doing nothing should not be an option in an increasingly...read more